bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![Part 1 Compilation](/images/Car/Part1/Part1.png)

 After a few days of reverse-engineering the wiring, we determined the best course of action would be to [tear out all the wires](/images/Car/Part1/8.png) and rebuild the entire electrical system from the ground up.
-This gave me an oppurtunity to clean out twenty years of detritus in the under-seat compartment.
+This gave me an opportunity to clean out twenty years of detritus in the under-seat compartment.
 This was a weird, sticky goo that cleaned up with soap and water.
 I also found a mouse nest inside the ventilation/cooling manifold; this was removed, cleaned in the dishwasher, and reinstalled.

 With that done, the project moves onto re-wiring the electrical system.
 This will be guided in part by the schematics found in the CommtaCar service manual but updated for a modern fuse panel.